doasync/is-required/README.md

 # Required parameters

-Throw an error when a given parameter isn't provided to a function.
+Throws an error when a given parameter is not provided to a function.

 [![NPM Version][npm-image]][npm-url] ![NPM Downloads][downloads-image] [![GitHub issues][issues-image]][issues-url] [![Telegram][telegram-image]][telegram-url]